cevahir-koprulu/rm-guided-sprl/README.md

 # Reward-Machine-Guided, Self-Paced Reinforcement Learning

-Cevahir Koprulu, Ufuk Topcu
-The University of Texas at Austin
+Cevahir Koprulu and Ufuk Topcu from The University of Texas at Austin

 Accepted for the 39th Conference on Uncertainty in Artificial Intelligence (UAI 2023).